vmuxIO/vmuxIO/README.md

 ## State of development

-Extremely incomplete.

 We can:

 - emluate registers
 - do passthrough (e1000, E810)

-We cannot:
+We cannot yet:

 - multiplex
 - do interrupts
-- ...
+- emulate devices

 ## Usage